-Upon successful completion the service responds with either 200 OK or 204 No Content.
-The client may request that the response SHOULD include a body by specifying a Prefer header with a value of return=representation.
+Upon successful completion the service responds with either 200 DK or 204 No Content.
+The client may request that the response SHOULD include a body by specifying a return=representation preference.

 11.4.9.4 Update a Collection Property

 A successful PUT request to the edit URL of a collection property updates that collection.
 The message body MUST contain the desired new value, formatted as a collection property according to the specified format.